 In order to remove fibroids, there are many treatments available that will provide relief, but a woman who wants to conceive must also consider whether these are fertility-friendly.

 Myomectomy, or the surgical removal of fibroids, has been a long-standing procedure that leaves the uterus intact and allows women to keep their fertility.
-For women who wish to become pregnant, “minimally invasive surgery such as laparoscopic myomectomy or robotic myomectomy may be the procedure of choice for women with myomas (uterine fibroids),” Dr. Perloe explained.
+For women who wish to become pregnant, “minimally invasive surgery such as laparoscopic myomectomy or robotic myomectomy may be the procedure of choice for women with myomas (uterine fibroids),” Dr. Perloe explains.
 “An MRI screening procedure is a helpful tool to make sure that all the fibroids are discovered.
 With robotic surgery alone, the physician is unable to palpate the uterus to determine if all fibroids have been removed.”

 “Shrinking the fibroids with UFE may interfere with the uterine lining afterwards because the particles that cut off the blood supply to the fibroids can also cut off blood supply to the uterine lining,” Dr. Perloe said.
 “UFE is contraindicated in women wanting to conceive.
 While fertility is fine, pregnancy outcome is compromised.”

-“The body knows what it’s supposed to do,” Dr. Perloe said.
-“The question is whether fibroids are standing in the way of this and interfering with getting pregnant or the outcome of pregnancy.”
 Because of this, proper diagnosis of fibroids and assessment of the number, size, and location is the first step.
 This can help to ensure the best approach for treatment, thereby offering the greatest chances of conceiving and having a healthy pregnancy.

-ABOUT THE AUTHOR Alicia Armeli is a Health Freelance Writer, Registered Dietitian Nutritionist, and Certified Holistic Life Coach.
-She has master’s degrees in English Education and Nutrition.
-Through her writing, she empowers readers to live optimally by building awareness surrounding issues that impact health and wellbeing.
-In addition to writing, she enjoys singing, traveling abroad and volunteering with her local animal shelter.
+ABOUT THE AUTHOR Alicia Armeli is a freelance writer and editor, registered dietitian nutritionist, and certified holistic life coach.
+She has master’s degrees in English education and nutrition.
+Through her writing, she empowers readers to live optimally by building awareness surrounding issues that impact health and well-being.
+She is a paid consultant of Merit Medical.

-- Guo, X. C., & Segars, J. H., (2012).
-The impact and management of fibroids for fertility: an evidence-based approach.
-Obstetrics & Gynecology Clinics of North America, 39(4):521-533. doi: 10.1016/j.ogc.2012.09.005
+- Guo, X. C., & Segars, J. H. (2012).
+The impact and management of fibroids for fertility: An evidence-based approach.
+Obstet Gynecol Clin North Am, Dec;39(4):521-533.

-- Blasco, V., Prados, N., Carranza, F., Gonzalez-Ravina, C., Pellicer, A., & Fernandez-Sanchez, M. (2014).
-Influence of follicle rupture and uterine contractions on intrauterine insemination outcome: a new predictive model.
-Fertility and Sterility, 102(4):1034-1040. doi: 10.1016/j.fertnstert.2014.06.031.
+- Blasco, V., Prados, N., Carranza, F., et al. (2014).
+Influence of follicle rupture and uterine contractions on intrauterine insemination outcome: A new predictive model.
+Fertil Steril, Oct;102(4):1034-1040.

-- McLucas, B., Voorhees Iii, W. D., & Elliott, S. (2015).
-Fertility after uterine artery embolization: a review.
-Minimally Invasive Therapy & Allied Technologies, 2:1-7.
+- McLucas, B., Voorhees III, W. D., & Elliott, S. (2016).
+Fertility after uterine artery embolization: A review.
+Minim Invasive Ther Allied Technol, 25(1):1-7.